Art of Vitality

 Mind-body practices that harness the relaxation response, deepen your connection to the natural world, increase energy and decrease harmful stress.

 The use of food as medicine, through chef demonstrations and medicinal pot-lucks.
-This will include seasonal wild-crafted delights.
+This will include seasonal yumminess consciously sourced from the wild.

 Practices to support a healthy gut ecology, and the emerging awareness of the farm-food-gut ecological connection as pertains to health